latidoremi/marker-layer/README.md

 # marker-layer
 A blender addon that manage markers with layers.

-After installing you'll find the marker layer ui in the N-Panel of dopesheet editor and timeline editor.
+The marker layer ui is available in the N-Panel of dopesheet editor and timeline editor.

+Currently this addon supports only scene markers

 <img src="https://github.com/latidoremi/marker-layer/blob/main/marker_layer_ui.png" width = "488" height = "315" alt="" align=center />